PeterMarshall29/book1/jupyternotebooks/initialisation.md

 Of these, only the first method of initialisation can be used in every context.
 `````{code_example-end}
 `````
-Some objects are initialised by default, but this is not always helpful - Global variables are default-initialised to 0 – but you should not use global variables in the first place and '0' can be just as problematic as no value. `string` and `vector` are initialised as empty.
+Some objects are initialised by default, but this is not always helpful; for example, Global variables are default-initialised to 0 – but you should not use global variables in the first place and '0' can be just as problematic as no value.

-The initial value may be provided in the initialiser section of a declarator or by a new expression.
+`string` and `vector` are initialised as empty, which is often helpful.

 Initialisation also takes place during function calls: function parameters and the function return values are both initialized.